The Graceful Decorator Crab

 Scientific name: Oregonia gracilis

-Prey: Decorator Crabs eat plankton and the flesh of dead animals.
+Prey: The Graceful Decorator Crab eats algae and kelp, plankton and the flesh of dead animals.

 Life Cycle: The spawning season is usually between May and August because that is when there are planktonic blooms.
 Males reach maturity after their last molt, which is about 9-11 cm and females reach maturity when they become about 8-10 cm.
 Eggs that are ready to hatch are reddish-brown while eggs that have recently hatched are orange-red.